The effects of network reception on battery life are very varied. They range from very good to absolutely terrible.

 On the other hand, when the network reception is poor or when you are very faraway from a network tower, your network modem would need a lot more battery power to function.
 This is so as to maintain a good level of connectivity to a poor network.
 While this is quite necessary, it would in turn drastically drain the battery and affect battery life.
 This would also cause the phone to heat up really fast.

 A lot of people do not recognize the effects of network reception on battery life.
 There are times when it seems as if your battery no longer lasts all of a sudden and without prior warning.
-The phone heats up on minimal use and webpages/app will not load.
+The phone would heat up on minimal use and webpages/apps will not load.
 Many people usually turn to point accusing fingers at their phones, but the real culprit could be your network reception and your network provider.

 If you are travelling or in-between cities, it would be best to set your device to flight mode, so as to save battery.
 If your network provider has fluctuating or unstable reception, you should probably ditch them for a better provider.